 The set dressing in the example photo is amazing.
 The mug full of beer and the basket full of oranges give an incredible ambiance to the scene.
 My photography is more utilitarian and I don’t spend nearly as much time setting up a beautiful background, mostly because I’m starving by the time I’ve got my plate ready to snap the final plate photo.

 A few weeks ago, I noticed the back-end stats of the website going wonky (insane amount of processes running, constant downtime notifications), and after some rudimentary detective work, I figured out that my site/space was being used for Bitcoin mining.
 My guess is they got in through a unsecured, out-of-date WordPress plug-in.
+Those SQL injections will get you every time.

 I killed the site to stop the mining/resource hogging until I could figure out how to fix everything.
 Given the circumstances of the attack, we were able to save a lot of it (the posts, the overall structure, and the basic, un-tweaked version of the theme), but some aspects had to be dumped to ensure we got rid of every last bit of the bad code.